nemild/hack-the-media/README.md

 Contributions are welcome (see our [guidelines](contributing.md)).

 ### General Notes
+- Key questions to ask with any media
+  - Why are they writing about this topic and how do they and/or their sources personally benefit?
+Always need to understand the personal motivation of writer and their sources
+  - What is the technical background of the writer?
+A surprising number of people with little subject matter expertise have strong opinions on highly technical topics
 - **Reader Interest is King**: When something is heavily covered, it is often due to large reader interest — not due to the importance of the event for you
 	- Editors and especially social media algorithms focus on engagement as it maximizes interest and revenue; also, a key reason for confirmation bias, filter bubbles, and technical hype
 	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people (or on FB/Twitter, you alone) want to read/hear
 	- This is a key reason for so much content about hyped topics like blockchains, AI, or the latest frontend framework
 - **Issues with Online Democracy**: Social networks algorithms and voting mechanisms generally treat each of us equally, which diminishes how much voice is given to experts; often an issue on deeply technical topics
-- **Technical Background**: Always need to ask what the technical background and self motivation of speaker/writer is when deciding how to weigh their opinion; a surprising number of people with little subject matter expertise have strong opinions on highly technical topics
-- **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see opposite side in worst light (see many cryptocurrency communities); algorithms and even editors cater to this, which you need to consciously correct for
+- **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see opposite side in worst light (see many cryptocurrency communities); algorithms and even editors cater to this.
+Leads you to a deeply flawed view of other side, which you need to consciously correct for by favoring moderate voices on the "other" side
 - **Fact Distortion Field**: Motivated parties often create a "fact distortion field" in media that justifies their parochial views; they do this by encouraging content that supports their views and paying scientists/engineers to support these views
 - **Building antibodies**: Scientists and engineers deeply benefit from getting things “right” in their job; to do the best job, critical for us to identify ways our data sources are influenced — and how to partially unbias them